a-c-morel/P12-front-end-dashboard/README.md

-# Project 9 - Front-end Dashboard
+# Project 12 - SportSee - Backend

 This repo contains all the source code to run the micro API for the sports analytics dashboard SportSee.

 ## 1. General information

-To start this project, you are free to use Docker or not.
-In this documentation, we will see several methods to launch the project easily.
+To start the API, you are free to use Docker or not.
+In this documentation, we will see several methods to launch the API easily.

 ## 2. Project (**without Docker**)